Yaseen048/coursework-1-Yaseen048/comp0035_coursework1.md

 ## Selection of project methodology
 ### Methodology (or combination) selected
+The methodology used for this project will be crisp-DM
 ### Selection criteria and justification of selection
+The selection criteria includes:
+    The size of the project team.
+    What experience the team has in different methodologies?
+    Is there an understanding of the business?
+    Volatiltiy of requirements, so are the requirements fixed or do they change throughout the project?

+Based on the selection critieria it was found that the crisp-DM methodology was the best suited for this project.
+Firstly, this project is a small one so a only small team is required.
+Crisp-DM is very adoptable and easy to learn.
+This suits this project as it means that everyone in the project should be able to implement this method, regardless of thier experience in other methodologies.

+ Crisp-DM also starts off its process with business understanding which matches the selection critieria.
+In this project, the requirements are well defined and is very unlikely to change throughout the project.
+A disadvantage of crisp-DM is that it can be seen as rigid depending on how you implement crisp-DM, unlike scrum which is agile and allows for changes through inspection after each sprint.
+However since the requirements are unlikely to change, the rigidness of crisp-DM won't affect the project too much.

+ Scrum was another method that was considered for its agileness and allowing for constant improvements and changes but only  works if everyone in the team has experience with it.
+As a result crisp-DM was chosen over scrum due to being easy to implement with a team that may not have experience in the same methodologies as each other whilst crisp-DM also providing more understanding of the business needs as the begining of the project cycle.

 ## Definition of the business need